-12 most common reasons Getting Denied for Credit Card applications,
+12 most common reasons for Getting Denied for Credit Card applications,

 1. You don’t have a good enough credit score.